keirajp/Ai-Minor-Project-Ai-For-Market-Trend-Analysis-/README.md

-# Querry 2:- Create market growth and decline trend analysis on count base in % against registered vehicle going to get expired year on year having potential for resale new vehicle against expired for both 2 wheelers and Car
+# Query 2 (Problem2) :- Create market growth and decline trend analysis on count base in % against registered vehicle going to get expired year on year having potential for resale new vehicle against expired for both 2 wheelers and Car
 # For querry 2 out put below the codes mentioend step by step to get visual chart input as can be viewed in visual report .